crashoverride777/swifty-receipt-validator/README.md

 If you use your own servers than instead of directly connecting to apples server enter your server url in the enum at the top of the .swift file and than adjust the validation methods accordingly.
 I dont know how to than handle the above case where your should validate with product server first and than with sandbox if correct error, on your server.
 I also dont know if any other changes are required.

 I will try to update this in the future if I have a better grasp if what is needed for your own server.

-# Final Info

-I welcome as as much feedback as possible, so please dont hestitate to open a issue or email me.
-This way we can make sure this helper is as solid as it can be.

 # Release notes